 Registration information is on Sakai; use of this system includes eText access.
-The purpose of these assignments is to help you practice with the course material.
-You will get as much benefit from these assignments as you choose to put forth in your effort to solve the problems on your own: a list of reading (textbook sections) will be continually updated to correlate with the WileyPlus pre-lecture assignments.
-Typically, you will have 2-3 required assignments per unit, always due two days prior to the unit exam at 11:55 pm.
+The purpose of these assignments is to help you keep up with the course material by preparing ahead for each class.
+You will get as much benefit from these assignments as you choose to put forth in your effort to solve the problems on your own: a list of reading (textbook sections) will be continually updated to correlate with the WileyPlus prelecture assignments.
+Typically, you will have 1-4 required assignments per week, always due at 11:59pm, posted at least 48 hours in advance.
 Assignments will be submitted completely online with the individual grading policy listed with each assignment.
 Contact Wiley Support for help with technical aspects of using WileyPlus.
+Additional practice assignments will be posted that will not count toward the point total for your course grade.